Run a job by its name

 - Fuzzy match - substring/suffix match (single match only)

-, running atkins up
+, running atkins default

 Fuzzy Matching